 Says Foulkes, “The malware was designed to collect customers’ payment card information, including cardholder name, payment card number and expiration date.
 We have no evidence based on the investigation that contact information, Social Security or Social Insurance numbers, driver’s license numbers, or PINs associated with the cards were affected by this issue.
 The investigation has found that this issue did not affect Saks Fifth Avenue credit cards, which are the 9-digit to 14-digit cards that can be used by customers only when shopping at Saks Fifth Avenue or Saks OFF 5TH.”

 Translation: This primarily affected regular credit and debit cards, and not Saks and Lord & Taylor branded credit cards.
-According to the Saks customer service site, Saks accepts American Express, Visa, MasterCard, Discover, Diners Club, JCB, and CUP Credit cards.
+According to the [Page no longer available – we have linked to the archive.org version instead], Saks accepts American Express, Visa, MasterCard, Discover, Diners Club, JCB, and CUP Credit cards.
 Lord & Taylor accepts Visa, MasterCard, Amex, and Discover.

 It should be noted that while the NYT is calling this “one of the largest known breaches of a retailer,” we’re not sure what info they may have that they are not disclosing, as in that article they say it may have been 5 million records that were breached in the Saks breach, while in the same article they point out that 40 million card numbers were stolen from Target in 2013 and 56 million card numbers were stolen from Home Depot in 2014.